wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/obtaining_credentials.md

 Send an email to ERPSupport@wayfair.com to request assistance:

-- Subject : Access to Plentymarkets plugin / "Name of your company" (SuID)
+- Subject : Access to Plentymarkets plugin / (Name of your company) (Wayfair Supplier ID)
 - Body:
-    - Contact information
+    - Your contact information.
-    - Descriptions of your organizations' plans and needs
+    - Short description of how you intend to use the Plentymarkets plugin.
-    - Any important dates regarding Plentymarkets >> Wayfair integrations.
+    - Date when you are ready to use the Wayfair Plentymarkets Plugin.

 You will promptly receive a response containing these details:
 - Confirmation of access to